 Below deck the living quarters were quite comfortable, with three hammocks slung side by side.
 There was a small stove with a chimney that shot up through the ceiling, a cluster of mucky pots and pans, a knock-kneed table and chair set, a bookshelf strained full of dusty old tomes, and a yoga matt.
 I also found a jaunty tricorne hat and a sword, which I buckled around my waist for no real reason other than it made me feel like one of those old timey water gangsters who used to steal each others’ doubloons and bury them for shits and giggles.

 Up on deck, a squabble had broken out between the three odd men.
 I sat on an upturned barrel and observed them as they pushed and tugged at each others’ beards.

-When they caught sight of me, they froze, and their entire demeanour changed.
+They froze when they caught sight of me , and their entire demeanour changed.
 Ahab wasted no time in inviting me to clean all the whale saliva off myself by taking a refreshing dip in a large cauldron he was preparing.
 Jonah tentatively asked how much I had heard of the conversation.

 “Oh, most of it.
 I’d really rather not be eaten, if it’s all the same.”

 “Well you’ve already been eaten once today.
 What’s one more time?” said Gepetto, attempting to appeal to my sense of logic.
-I wasn’t swayed, despite the sense in his argument.
+I wasn’t swayed, although I must admit, he had a point.